dart-lang/sdk/pkg/dev_compiler/GENERIC_METHODS.md

 # Strong mode generic method prototype syntax

-This is a summary of the current (as of January 2016) supported comment-based generic method syntax supported by the analyzer strong mode and the Dart Dev Compiler.
+This is a summary of the current (as of January 2016) comment-based generic method syntax supported by the analyzer strong mode and the Dart Dev Compiler.
 The comment-based syntax essentially uses the proposed actual generic method syntax, but wraps it in comments.
 This allows developers to experiment with generic methods while still ensuring that their code runs on all platforms while generic methods are still being evaluated for inclusion into the language.

 ## Declaring generic method parameters

-Generic method parameters are listed after the method or function name, inside of angle brackets and comments.
+Generic method parameters are listed using a block comment after the method or function name, inside of angle brackets.

 ```dart
 // This declares a function which takes two unused generic method parameters